What harmful conditions do the guards have? Harmful production factors

 Order No. 302-N, issued in 2012, cancels previous documents for passing medical examinations and contains the following information:

 1. List of harmful factors for which medical examinations should be carried out.
-The first include chemical components, this includes aerosols, dust.
-The list of physical labor factors affecting a person during work, namely, electromagnetic and ionizing radiation, working at a computer, exposure to ultraviolet rays, vibration, noise, ultrasound, infrasound, heat radiation, increased and decreased temperature indicators, light environment, physical overloads in during the work shift, sensory loads, psycho-emotional;
+The first include chemical components, which include aerosols and dust.
+A list of physical labor factors affecting a person during work, namely electromagnetic and ionizing radiation, working at a computer, exposure to ultraviolet rays, vibration, noise, ultrasound, infrasound, heat radiation, increased and decreased temperatures, light environment, physical overload in during the work shift, sensory loads, psycho-emotional;

-2. The frequency of the medical examination is prescribed, while it is not necessarily carried out once a year;
+2. The frequency of the medical examination is prescribed, but it does not have to be carried out once a year;

-4. The list of examinations carried out to recognize the development of occupational pathology in an employee;
+4. List of examinations carried out to identify the development of occupational pathology in an employee;

-5. The last column indicates contraindications, on which the chairman of the commission, an occupational pathologist, cannot allow the employee to perform this type of labor activity.
+5. The last column indicates contraindications for which the chairman of the commission, an occupational pathologist, cannot allow an employee to perform this type of work activity.

-Sometimes there are doubts and misconceptions about in which case to send workers for a medical examination or not.
+Sometimes doubts and misconceptions arise about when to send workers for a medical examination or not to send them.

-This should be done in the presence or in excess of the MPC of a harmful factor.
-To avoid this dilemma, you should adhere to the recommendations set out in the OSHMS map.
+This must be done if the MPC of a harmful factor is present or exceeded.
+To avoid this dilemma, you should adhere to the recommendations set out for the OSH map.

 Harmful production factors by profession

-The order of the Ministry of Health also contains information according to which it is necessary to send workers for medical examinations by type of work and direction of activity.
-In the same way, it is prescribed which specialists you need to undergo, the frequency of medical examinations, what studies are carried out and what contraindications exist.
+The order of the Ministry of Health also contains information according to which it is necessary to send workers for medical examinations by type of work and area of activity.
+In the same way, it is written down which specialists need to be examined, the frequency of medical examinations, what studies are carried out and what contraindications exist.

-These are specific work, for example, work at height, work with open rotating mechanisms, rescue work, mining, maintenance of electrical installations, felling trees, for those working with overpressure equipment and others.
+These are specific works, for example, work at heights, work with open rotating mechanisms, emergency rescue work, mining, maintenance of electrical installations, felling of timber, for those working with overpressure equipment and others.

-From this video you will learn about harmful and hazardous production factors.
+From this video you will learn about harmful and dangerous production factors.

 Before hiring or enrolling in studies, a medical examination is required.
-Order 302H is a regulatory document that regulates this issue.
+Order 302N is normative document regulating this issue.

 Passing a medical examination is mandatory, this fact is reflected in labor legislation.
-The purpose of the event is to identify pathologies associated with future work activities or to obtain confirmation of the health status of an employed person.
+The purpose of the event is to identify pathologies associated with future work activity or obtain confirmation of the health status of an employed person.

-If an employee works at the enterprise for a long time, then when specialists detect the development of a serious disease, it must be documented occupational Illness.
+If an employee works at the enterprise for a long time, then if specialists detect the development of a serious illness, it must be documented Occupational Illness.

 Attention!
-Order 302 N is required for specialists who examine persons sent for a medical examination.
+Order 302 N is necessary for specialists involved in examining persons sent for a medical examination.

 1. A list or list of harmful factors that affect the body during work.

-2. List or list of works related to the category of dangerous, which are or will be carried out by persons employed in production.
+2. List or list of works related to classified as dangerous, which are performed or will be performed by persons engaged in production.

-3. The order has been established according to which an event is held in an organization or institution.
+3. The procedure according to which an event is held in an organization or institution has been established.

-4. Canceled the order on the passage of the medical examination and other documents issued earlier.
+4. The order to undergo a medical examination and other documents issued earlier have been cancelled.

 Types of medical examinations

-Directions for medical examination by order are divided preliminary and periodic:
+Referrals for medical examination by order are divided into preliminary and periodic:

 1. Preliminary.
-A preliminary medical examination is carried out before direct employment.
+A preliminary medical examination is carried out before immediate employment.

 2. Periodic.
-Order 302H dated 12.04.
-2011, the frequency of examination by specialists is established, that is, when working with hazardous or harmful substances and factors a criterion is established how often the survey should be carried out.
+Order 302N dated 12.04.
+2011 establishes the frequency of inspections by specialists, that is, when working with hazardous or harmful substances and factors a criterion has been established How often should the examination be carried out?

-302n dated 12 04 11, developed by the Ministry of Health and Social Development clearly formulates in which cases it is necessary to pass a commission of specialists, including the following:
+302n dated 12 04 11, developed by the Ministry of Health and Social Development, clearly states in which cases it is necessary to undergo a commission of specialists, including the following:

 • what information is indicated in the direction;

-• the procedure for passing specialists and passing tests has been established.
+• The procedure for passing specialists and taking tests has been established.

-The document for passing is issued by the personnel department or a representative of the labor protection service, in it information is reflected:
+The document for passage is issued by the personnel department or a representative of the labor protection service, in it information is displayed:

-• the name of the organization and its details;
+• name of the organization and its details;

-• full surname and initials of the person who is sent for examination;
+• full surname and initials of the person who is being sent for examination;

-Signed by the employer or a person appointed by order of the head.
+Signed by the employer or a person appointed by order of the manager.

 Important!
-If the employee or future employee does not pass the medical commission, the head does not accept him to the enterprise or organization, or removes him from his job function.
+If an employee or future employee does not pass the medical commission, the manager does not accept him to the enterprise or organization, or removes him from his job function.

 Medical examinations